kunalrye/financialsummary/README.md

 # Installation
 ## To download dependecies:
-* Install the pipenv package
+* Install the pipenv package via `pipenv install`
-* Run pipenv install while in your repo directory
+* Run `pipenv install` while in your repo directory to automatically install all project dependencies

 ## BERT Usage:
 Much of the initial code to run bert was taken from the following link.